UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 In addition, this package automates the provision of Grafana with data stored in InfluxDB.
 To create the correct files, `shapes-monitoring-service` must know the database connection parameters, so we must edit its configuration file with `sudo shapes-monitoring-service -e`.
 A configuration can be:
 {{<staticCode "configuration.conf">}}

-Then execute the next command to create the database in InfluxDB:
+Then, execute the following command to create the database in InfluxDB:
 {{<shell>}}
 pi@raspberrypi:~$ sudo shapes-monitoring -u
 Connected to http://localhost:8086 version 1.8.5